nobuyuki83/delfem2/readme.md

 pip3 install PyDelFEM2
 ```

-If you don't have pip install it with
+In Ubuntu, if you don't have pip installed, get it with:

 ```
 sudo apt-get install python3-pip
 ```

 The installation fails if OpenGL packages are missing.
-Install them with following commanad for Ubuntu.
+For Ubuntu, install them with following commanad:

 ```
 sudo apt-get install freeglut3-dev libglfw3-dev libglew-dev